 - 64-bit Scalar

 - 150 TB Shared Flash Storage

 - 400 TB Shared Home

 - 2 @ 1.99 TB SSD Local Storage

-When “Pegasus” (the University’s first supercomputer) was launched, it ranked at number 389 on the November 2012 Top 500 Supercomputer Sites list.
-Pegasus is a 350-node Lenovo cluster with each node having 2 Intel Sandy Bridge E5-2670 (2.6 GHz) 8C—with 32 GB 1600 MHz RAM (2 GB/core) for a total of over 160 TFlops.
-Connected with an FDR Infiniband fabric, Pegasus was purpose-built for the style of data processing performed by biomedical research and analytics.
+Ranked at number 389 on the November 2012 Top 500 Supercomputer Sites list, Pegasus is a 350-node Lenovo cluster with each node having two Intel Sandy Bridge E5-2670 (2.6 GHz) 8C—with 32 GB 1600 MHz RAM (2 GB/core) for a total of over 160 TFlops.
+Connected with an FDR InfiniBand (IB) fabric, Pegasus was purpose-built for the style of data processing performed by biomedical research and analytics.
 In contrast with traditional supercomputers where data flows along the slowest communication network possible (Ethernet), Pegasus was built on the principle that data needs to be on the fastest fabric possible.
 By utilizing the low latency high bandwidth IB fabric for data, Pegasus was able to access all three tiers (SSD, 15K RPM SAS, 7.2K NL-SAS) at unprecedented speeds.